kon172verma/automotive-rag/docs/chunking.md

 - harder to inspect and tune
 - may not add much value when manuals already have strong structure

-Recommendation: `Maybe later`, after baseline evaluation.
+Recommendation: `No` as the primary strategy.

 ### 6. Parent-child hierarchical chunking